 If you stop and think about what you’re saying, positive adoption language is just common sense.
 For example, consider the terms, “real parent” and “real family.”
 These terms imply that an adopted child is not a real part of their adoptive family.

-There Are Better Ways to Say What You Mean
+There Are Better Ways To Say What You Mean When Talking About Adoption

 Instead of contributing to the use of these outdated and hurtful terms, those of us touched by adoption can change the world for the better by using positive adoption language.
 We may have to go through a period of retraining our minds and hearts while we carefully choose the words we use to describe adoption.
 We also may need to gently correct and educate our family, friends, and coworkers.